Listen to the 6-minute podcast version

 Is Alcohol Okay if You’re High-Functioning?

 Sure, a few bad things started happening.
 I discovered what hangovers felt like.
 I did some stuff I felt ashamed about the next day.
 And the next week.
 I started acting more often like somebody I didn’t want to be (when I was sober).
-But I got out of the DUI, so that didn’t count against me.
+But I got out of the DUI that found me, so that didn’t count against me.

 My school work suffered some, but I didn’t care that much.
-I still made Dean’s List at Georgia Tech, so drinking wasn’t a problem.
+I still made Dean’s List at Georgia Tech, so drinking couldn’t be much of a problem.
 Right?

 After college, I started work at IBM and settled down a bit.
 After all, I had to get up early every morning.
 Of course, fun and relaxation still meant alcohol.
 Always.
 Isn’t it that way for everybody?